peepsid/dwalletcore/README.md

 ### AppsService
-This service fills itself using the SingletonService which is instantiated once when opening a Scatter wallet.
+This service fills itself using the SingletonService which is instantiated once when opening a PeepsID wallet.
 All app data is available on `state.dappData`

 #### `AppsService.getAppData(origin)`
-Returns formatted data based on the applink (origin/fqdn) of the apps trying to interact with Scatter.
+Returns formatted data based on the applink (origin/fqdn) of the apps trying to interact with PeepsID.
 If the app doesn't exist on the `state.dappData` then it will return a formatted result regardless.

 ```js